 Simplicity is the ultimate sophistication ~ Da Vinci

 Like this Sojne Phool Posto.
+Stir fried drumstick flowers with poppy seeds.
 Simple and sublime.
 A dollop of heaven on plate on a surreal mid summer day .
 On heaps of fragrant gobindobhog, when few drops of homemade desi ghee drizzle like wistful dream and handful of posto baata with streams of extra virgin mustard oil trickled on it like a golden sunshine, life could not be more beautiful, contented and surrealistic than that.

 On special day it would be aloo sojne phool posto, because Spring is here, because it is Summer and one must endeavor all summer food goals like neem begun, sojne phool er chorchori, sojne daata chorchori, to fortify your immune systems, for life is precious, nurture it, nourish it and live it to the fullest.

 In our frantic and frenzied life, where every moments are consumed in meaningless pursuits, it is time for a deep introspection, to connect back to our roots, to know our culinary traditions, steeped in beliefs and faith.
 This and other similar things we had recently discussed in our very first food workshop ” Bengali Vegan Cooking” , a small effort to give people insight into the real, uncorrupted and authentic Bengali cuisine, the way people in the Gangetic plain used to live their life centuries ago.
 I am not surprised that hardly any one turned up for the event, good things takes its own sweet time to get recognition, but am equally grateful to that single person who had trusted me and had showed up for the event.